Yoswell/Hackernotes/public/machines/SteamCloud.md

 ####
 ####
 ####
-## Service that is running in the target machine
+## Services that are running in the target machine
 ### HTTP:
 In the target machine are running many *HTTP* services so we could try to enumerate them.
 The mayority ports, report us nothing interesting, but there one port that report us something different at the momentto start a enumeration proccess.
 ####